WCPY: Chicago's Progressive Talk (WCPT-FM)

 Newsweb Corporation dropped the Nine FM programming on all three signals on October 20, 2008, and replaced it with a simulcast of sister station WCPT from 5 a.m. until 9 p.m.
 The Nine FM format moved to WKIF 92.7 in Kankakee.
 On October 27, 2008, the station changed its callsign from WKIE to WCPT-FM, to go with the format.

 Polski FM (WCPY)

-On June 2, 2014, WCPT-FM and 99.9 WCPQ broke away from the Progressive Talk simulcast and changed their daytime format to Polish, branded as "Polski FM".
-WCPT-FM then swapped callsigns with 92.5 WCPY in DeKalb, which remained part of the Progressive Talk simulcast.
+On June 2, 2014, WCPT-FM and 99.9 WCPQ broke away from the progressive talk simulcast and changed their daytime format to Polish, branded as "Polski FM".
+WCPT-FM then swapped callsigns with 92.5 WCPY in DeKalb, which remained part of the progressive talk simulcast.
 In 2018, 99.9 WCPQ was sold to Bible Broadcasting Network, and it adopted a Christian format as WYHI.
 Polski FM was then briefly simulcast on 640 WMFN in the summer of 2018.
+In October 2024, Newsweb sold WCPY to Mina Georgalas' Rhythm Enterprises LLC for $3 million; three of the company's members are associated with the "Polski FM" programming.